Contact Us Contact Us Replicon Login

 Pay for Work on Rest Day – Employees shall be entitled to 1.5 times premium pay on regular salary for work performed on a rest day.
 At the employee’s request, time spent on rest day, multiplied by the appropriate amount (1.5 times), may be added to annual vacation time.

 Overtime Work on Rest Day – Overtime work on a day of rest that is not determined by a schedule of work (shift) will be paid at least 2 times the salary of the employee.
 At the employee’s request, time spent on overtime on rest days, multiplied by the appropriate amount (2 times), may be added to annual vacation time.
-Labor Code, 2016 (as amended), art.
+Labor Code, art.
 122 & 144.

 Public Holidays